zeeraktalat/zeeraktalat.github.io/workshops.md

 - IDs need to be in text quotes.
 - Unarchived papers should be flagged with 'archived: False'.
   - This includes Findings papers to be presented.
+- Authors can be tricky people to deal with: So make sure that all author lists in `papers.yml` reflects the author lists in the PDF.
+A reasonable person would expect that authors would make sure that their own information was correct.
+A reasonable person would also be wrong.

 ###### Findings Papers
 All findings papers presented at the workshop need to be added to `papers.yml` to be included.